clovr/vappio/vappio-docs/docs/api/datasets.rst

     ``vp-add-dataset --tag-name=example6 -a --compress=/path/to/compressed /foo/bar/baz``

-There are a number of ways to use ``vp-add-dataset``, it provides a lot of functionality.
-Almost all of the combinations of options work together.
-Play around with the options to get comfortable with it.

 **Example 8**
     Overwrite the tag ``example6`` with the file ``/foo/bar/baz`` and the contents the directory ``/path/to/boom``: